Stay up to date with events, news, and opportunities by signing up for the Ministry of Caring's quarterly newsletter.

 This health and human services agency for families in Delaware offers counseling, case management, youth development and communal services.
 Since 1991, Jewish Family Services has provided social workers who conduct workshops on life skills for residents of women’s shelters, transitional residences and long-term housing at the Ministry of Caring.

-Founded in 1979, Lutheran Volunteer Corps (LVC) is a one-year national volunteer service program.
-The program is designed for men and women who want to explore their spirituality while working for social justice as they live in community with other volunteers and practice sustainability in all aspects of their lives.
+Founded in 1979, Lutheran Volunteer Corps (LVC) is a one- or two-year national volunteer service program.
+The program is designed for individuals who want to explore their spirituality while working for social justice as they live in community with other volunteers and practice sustainability in all aspects of their lives.

-For nearly three decades, the LVC has provided the Ministry of Caring with recent college graduates to help support our mission.
+For nearly three decades, the LVC has provided the Ministry of Caring with young adults to help support our mission.
 They bring specialized skills, insights and dedication to serving the poor.
-LVC members supplement rather than displace existing staff, enabling programs to offer additional activities, including community outreach to the homeless, tutoring and reading to children in our emergency shelters, working with developmentally delayed students in our childcare centers and grant writing and communications assistance within our administrative offices.
-Also, they have become an invaluable resource in building program capacity.
+LVC members supplement rather than displace existing staff, enabling programs to offer additional activities, including community outreach to the homeless, tutoring and reading to children in our emergency shelters, working with students who have developmental delays in our child care program and grant writing and communications assistance within our administrative offices.
+They have become an invaluable resource in building program capacity.

 A national Senior Corps program, Senior Companions pairs volunteers ages 55 and over with adults who have difficulty with simple tasks of day-to-day living.
 The Delaware program, coordinated and funded by First State Community Action Agency, supplies staff who help seniors at the Francis X. Norton Center.